northox/dnssec-reverb/README.md

 ## Requirements
 * nsd or bind
 * ldns from NLnet labs or bind's DNSSEC tools
-* standard unix tools such as sed
+* standard unix tools such as sed & make

 ## Installation
+1. Create an executable script `dnssec-reverb` from source:

+    `$ make`

-1. Copy dnssec-reverb into some directory.
+2. Copy dnssec-reverb into some directory.

     `$ sudo cp dnssec-reverb /usr/local/sbin/`

-2. Create a configuration file.
+3. Create a configuration file.
 In order of priority, the config will be searched 1) by looking at the `$DNSSEC_REVERB_CONF` environment variable, 2) within the same directory than the script (`dirname $0`), 3) within `/etc/` and finally 4) within `/usr/local/etc/`.
 It must specify the master zone file directory using the MASTERDIR variable.

     ```
     echo MASTERDIR="/vas/nsd/zones/master" >> /etc/dnssec-reverb.conf
     echo ZSK_PARAM_example.org="-a RSASHA1-NSEC3-SHA1" >> /etc/dnssec-reverb.conf
     ```

-3. Prepare the traditional zone files and set the serial to this special tag: `_SERIAL_`.
+4. Prepare the traditional zone files and set the serial to this special tag: `_SERIAL_`.
 The file name should be equal to the zone name.

     ```
     $ grep serial example.org